National Student Survey data: provider-level

 It is not possible to view our dashboards on the portal and on our website concurrently in the same browser.
 To switch between them you will need to restart your browser, delete your browser cookies, or use two different browsers.

 Rarely, we are unable to calculate benchmarks for provider-level data.
-In some cases, one or more of the benchmarking factors are unknown for most students at a provider.
-In these cases the results are shown as “BK”.
+In some cases, one or more of the benchmarking factors are unknown for most students in a provider/subject/mode split.
+In these cases, the results are shown as “BK”.
 Benchmarks are also unavailable in some cases when the provider makes an extremely large contribution to its own benchmark.
-Again, these results are shown as “N/A”.
-Similarly, we do not provide benchmarks when results are suppressed as “DPL”, or “DP”.
+These results are shown as “N/A”.
+Similarly, we do not provide benchmarks when results are suppressed as “DPL” or “DP”:

-Added data quality note for University of Edinburgh.
+13 September 2024 - Added data quality note for University of Edinburgh.

-Published NSS 2024 data.
+10 July 2024 - Published NSS 2024 data.

 Describe your experience of using this website